 In sub-Saharan where Mercy Ships serves, 93% of the population can’t afford surgery, cannot access it, or it is simply not available in their country at any time.
 In 2020 this need has escalated.

-Soon the 36,000 tonne hospital ship will be undergoing sea trials.
-But now the search is on for the most important part of the ship – and that critical component, that beating heart need to bring the ship to life; you.
+The search is on for the most important part of the ship – and that critical component, that beating heart need to bring the ship to life; you.

-We know that volunteering is a big ask especially in times like these when uncertainties abound, health and economic challenges are constant and the thought of overseas travel seems impossible.
+We know that volunteering is a big ask especially in times like these when uncertainties abound, health and economic challenges are constant and the thought of overseas travel seems challenging.
 But we know your hearts are big and you’ll give it some thought.
 We also know that the journey to service with Mercy Ships takes time and serious consideration which is why, if you are interested in exploring what’s involved, this could be the do-good adventure of your career.